-Period wallpaper and furniture, sparsely distributed but elegant; original portraits of Wofford’s early trustees, professors and presidents; soothing mint-colored walls set off by white molding, bookshelves, and mantel; rich oak floors accented by think Oriental rugs; a grand Steinway piano; and rocking chairs on a wide, white-columned front porch.
+Period wallpaper and furniture, sparsely distributed but elegant; original portraits of Wofford’s early trustees, professors and presidents; soothing mint-colored walls set off by white molding, bookshelves, and mantel; rich oak floors accented by thick Oriental rugs; a grand Steinway piano; and rocking chairs on a wide, white-columned front porch.
 At first glance, the renovated President’s Home looks like a museum for 19th century life at Wofford.

 A closer investigation creates another impression, however.
 There’s a sunny, modern kitchen with ample counter space, an enlarged front porch, central heat and air conditioning, cable TV and high-speed Internet connections.

 The house is much grander than it was when Professor Coleman B. Waller built it in 1911, but remains a perfect complement to the older structures on either side of it.

 Dr. W.K.
 Greene became the first Wofford president to live there.
 Subsequently, Presidents Gaines, Marsh, Hardin, Lesesne, and Dunlap lived in the house, and now the Samhats have joined that illustrious tradition.

 “We tried to make Wofford’s long history evident to anyone who visits the house,” says architect Glen Boggs of McMillan Smith & Partners.
 “Specific items, like the beautifully painted portrait of Dr. Snyder in the living room, are redolent of the college’s past.”

 The renovations, requiring 10 months to carry out, were funded by friends of the college in honor of Joe and Ruth Lesesne upon their retirement in 2000.